 Complex care is sometimes referred to as long-term care or continuing complex care.
-As the name suggests, this type of care is rather more complicated it should only be administered by trained carers who are proficient in an array of specific caring methods.
+As the name suggests, this type of care is rather more complicated it should only be administered by trained individuals who are proficient in an array of specific caring methods.

 Our complex health care teams care for people with a wide range of conditions.
-These conditions may be physical or emotional, and present a variety of needs which require specialist support.
+These conditions may be physical or emotional and present a variety of needs which require specialist support.

 We work very closely with other healthcare professionals – community nurses, physiotherapists, occupational therapists and speech and language therapists to provide tailored care for those we support.
 Our clinical governance is robust and uses comprehensive guidelines, support plans and health action plans to ensure that staff know exactly how to support a person to stay healthy and well.